Trams in Melbourne: Melbourne & Metropolitan Tramways Board

 Melbourne's tram usage peaked at 260 million trips in 1949, before dropping sharply to 200 million the following year in 1950.
 However usage defied the trend and bounced back in 1951, but began a gradual decline in usage which would continue until 1970.
 During the same period bus use also went into decline and buses have never proved as popular with passengers as trams at any time in Melbourne's history.

 By the 1970s Melbourne was the only Australian city with a major tram network.
 Melbourne resisted the trend to shut down the network for three major reasons: partly because the city's wide streets and geometric street pattern made trams more practicable than in many other cities; partly because of resistance from the unions; and partly because the Chairman of the MMTB, Sir Robert Risson, successfully argued that the cost of ripping up the concrete-embedded tram tracks would be prohibitive.
-Also, the infrastructure and vehicles were relatively new, having replaced Cable Tram equipment in only the 1920s–1940s.
+Also, the infrastructure and vehicles were relatively new, having replaced Cable Tram equipment in the 1920s–1940s.
 This destroyed the argument used by many other cities, which was that renewal of the tram system would cost more than replacing it with buses.

-There is a 1960s colour film called "Citizen Tram" on YouTube commissioned by Risson too.
+The colour film "Citizen Tram" was commissioned by Risson in the 1960s.

 By the mid-1970s, as other cities became increasingly choked in traffic and air pollution, Melbourne was convinced that its decision to retain its trams was the correct one, even though patronage had been declining since the 1950s in the face of increasing use of cars and the shift to the outer suburbs, beyond the tram network's limits.

 The first tram line extension in over twenty years took place in 1978, along Burwood Highway.
-The W-class trams were gradually replaced by the new Z-class trams in the 1970s, and by the A-class trams and the larger, articulated B-class trams in the 1980s.
+The W class trams were gradually replaced by the new Z class trams in the 1970s, and by the A class trams and the larger, articulated B class trams in the 1980s.

 In 1980, the controversial Lonie Report recommended the closure of seven tram lines.
 Public protests and union action resulted in the closures not being carried out.